-This course provides a research survey of computer and network security from a systems research perspective.
-The course covers both classic papers about security, as well as recent research results.
-The course will be focused on systems – to measure, protect, or attack.
-While an understanding of basic cryptographic techniques is useful, we will not be covering the theory and math behind them.
-We will examine a wide variety of systems, from embedded systems, wireless/cellular systems, web services, cloud computing, etc. The course will prepare students to publish in conferences such as USENIX Security, NDSS, and others.
+As more and more devices are networked, security is of ever-increasing importance.
+From critical infrastructure such as the electric grid, to web systems, to smart phones, to cars, to medical devices, to social networks, to… the list goes on and on.
+This course will provide a research survey of computer and network security from a systems research perspective – to measure, protect, or attack.
+While an understanding of basic cryptographic techniques is useful, it is not necessary and we will not be covering the theory and math behind them.
+We will examine a variety of systems, from embedded systems, wireless/cellular systems, cloud computing, etc. The aim of the course is to help students consider security angles to their research and possibly put them on the path toward security research.
+The course will prepare students to publish in conferences such as USENIX Security, NDSS, and others.
 The course will include a semester-long, open-ended security research project.

 There are no required textbooks for the course.
 You will be expected to read 2-3 papers a week.

-Grading will be based on class participation, (maybe) programming assignments, reading responses, and the project.
+Grading will be based on class participation, programming assignments, reading responses, and a semester long research project.

 One or more systems class such as CSCI 2400 (Computer Systems), CSCI 3753 (Operating Systems), CSCI 4273 (Network Systems), or equivalent, or permission of the instructor.